Frequently Asked Questions (FAQs)

 Q. Where can I learn more about Cohort Discovery?

-A. Additional information is provided on an intranet page (Staff).
+A. Additional information is provided on Cohort Discovery page.

 Q. How do I get biostatistics support?